|Wake-up for EVA-1||Back in the Briar Patch|

 118:05:50 Young: Whoa, Charlie.
 Roll me the water, please.

 118:05:58 Young: Okay.
-(As per the left-hand column of 2-6 under "verify the following Locked") PLSS battery connection is locked.
+(Fourth paragraph of the second column Card 1 Side 1 under "verify the following Locked") PLSS battery connection is locked.
 This PLSS battery is locked.
 Battery cable is locked.
 Antenna's locked.
 Straps are unstrapped.

 [Now they will get Charlie's PLSS on.
 John's "sure makes a difference" in his next transmission may be another reference to the ease of lifting things in one-sixth g.]118:06:35 Young: Sure makes a difference.
 Oh, for goodness sake.
 All right, Charlie.
 I had no idea that was going to happen.
 Okay.
 Have you got that?
 It's too far down.
 What?
 Yeah.
 That's awful weird, isn't it?